ExpressLRS/Docs/docs/quick-start/transmitters/firmware-version.md

 Knowing the ExpressLRS Firmware Version that's currently in your devices will determine whether there is a need to update to a newer version or whether you can simply get your devices bound together without updating.
 For newcomers in the hobby, or for those just starting with ExpressLRS, it can be a bit daunting to flash a new device.

-It is still recommended that you update your gear to the latest firmware version to ensure you have all the bugfixes and latest features.
+It is still recommended that you update your gear to the latest firmware version to ensure you have all the bug fixes and latest features.

 ## Transmitter Module Firmware Version

-There's three methods to determine what firmware version you currently have on your Transmitter module
+There are three methods to determine what firmware version you currently have on your Transmitter module

 === "via Lua Script"